Moving to OneSignal? Good choice! We are happy to have you!

-SDK Implementation is recommended.
+SDK Implementation is recommended for Push and required for In-App Messages.
 Our SDKs are open source and easy to setup.
 On average, customers get setup and send their first push in under 30 minutes.

 Once the OneSignal SDK is integrated, your users will automatically show in your OneSignal Audience page upon users updating and opening the App or returning to the Website.